Onew discography

-South Korean singer Onew has released three studio albums, six extended plays, one soundtrack album, twenty-four singles (including three as a featured artist) and eleven soundtrack songs.
+South Korean singer Onew has released three studio albums, seven extended plays, one soundtrack album, one single album, twenty-six singles (including three as a featured artist) and twelve soundtrack songs.
 Onew began his music career in 2008 as a member of the boy band Shinee.
 Early on in his career, he released multiple collaboration singles and soundtracks of various television shows.

 Under SM Entertainment, Onew debuted as a soloist in 2018 with the release of his extended play, Voice, which peaked at number two on the Circle Album Chart.
 He released his second extended play, Dice in 2022, and his first Korean studio album, Circle in 2023, both of which peaked at number three on the Circle Album Chart.
 After joining Griffin Entertainment to handle his solo activities, he released his third extended play, Flow, in 2024, and his fourth extended play, Connection, in 2025, peaking at number five and three on the Circle Album Chart respectively.
 Later in 2025, he released his second Korean studio album, Percent, which peaked at number four on the Circle Album Chart.
+In 2026, he released his fifth extended play, Tough Love, which peaked at number three on the Circle Album Chart.

 Onew debuted in Japan in 2022.
 He released his first Japanese-language extended play, Who Sings?
 Vol.1 which formed a part of his debut studio album, Life Goes On.
 The album peaked at number two on the Oricon Albums Chart.
 In 2025, he released his second extended play, Saku, which peaked at number five on the Oricon Album Chart.